laueian/lift-me-core/README.md

 ## Server

-In the project root directory, run `node server.js`.
+In the project root directory, run `npm start`.
 This will start the application on port 8000.

 ## Client